freadyapp/lector_demo/README.md

 A sample *environment-sandbox* is already in place.
 But if you want to customize it here's the recommended procedure.

-The way this development environment is setup, requires a `.frd` file reader's output.
+The way this development environment is setup requires a `.frd` file reader's output.
 An `frd` reader just converts the JSON to HTML.

 `.frd` file example (*Just a fancy JSON*)
 ```JSON